-Stike threatens to kill Jamie if the Sixth Doctor doesn’t prime his time cabinet for him.
+Stike threatens to kill Jamie if the Sixth Doctor doesn’t agree to prime the time cabinet for him.

-Sue: The thing is, this Doctor would let a companion die for the greater good and he wouldn’t even bat an eyelid.
+Sue: The thing is, this Doctor would let a companion die for the greater good without batting an eyelid.
 And besides, it’s only Jamie.

-Sue: Right, first of all, what kind of armour is he wearing if a tiny knife like that can get through it?
+Sue: First of all, what kind of armour is he wearing if a tiny knife can get through it?
 And secondly, why are these Sontarans so stupid?
 Are they supposed to be the comic relief?

-Sue: And the Doctor is nowhere to be seen.
-His companion would be dead now if it wasn’t for her.
-He’s not very good, is he?
+Sue: And still the Doctor is nowhere to be seen.
+His companion would be dead by now if it wasn’t for her.

-Sue: This place could do with a gardener.
+Sue: They could do with a gardener.
 They’ve really let the place go.

-Chessene has persuaded Dastari to turn the Second Doctor into an Androgum, using Shockeye’s genes as a template.
-Shockeye doesn’t take the news well.
+Chessene persuades Dastari to transform the Second Doctor into an Androgum, using Shockeye’s genes as a template, whether Shockeye likes it or not.

 Sue: Either those straps are supposed to be made of toffee, and their technology is entirely food-based, or he’s really, really strong.

-The Second Doctor is an Androgum and all he can think about is food.
+The Second Doctor is now an Androgum, and all he can think about is food.

 Sue: Troughton is fabulous in this.
 It’s a brilliant performance.

-Stike is betrayed by Chessene.
-She demonstrates this by dropping a grenade on his head.
+Chessene betrays Stike by dropping a grenade on his head.

 Sue: It’s only a Catherine Wheel, you wimp.
 Why are Sontarans afraid of fireworks?

-Shockeye and an Androgumised Doctor head into town for a quick bite.
+Shockeye and the Androgumised Doctor head into town for a quick snack.

-Sue: This is a spin-off I’d like to see.
+Sue: Now this is a spin-off I’d watch.
 They could travel Europe sampling delicacies together.
 It’s got BBC2 written all over it.